Margarita Nelken: Exile and death

-She served at the parliament until 1939, and as a Republican and socialist, she and her sister exiled to Mexico at the end of the Spanish civil war.
+She served in the Cortes until the end of the war in 1939.
+Then she and her sister, as Republicans and socialists, went into exile in Mexico.
 There she worked as an art critic.
-She also wrote a book entitled Los judíos en la cultura hispánica in Mexico, which was republished by AHebraica in Spain in 2009.
+She also wrote a book: Los judíos en la cultura hispánica ("The Jews in Hispanic Culture"), which was republished by AHebraica in Spain in 2009, over thirty years after her death.
 Nelken died in Mexico on 9 March 1968.